-An administrator can set the storage space restriction for an MTree, Storage Unit, or DD VTL pool to prevent it from consuming excess space.
-There are two kinds of quota limits: hard limits and soft limits.
-You can set either a soft or hard limit or both a soft and hard limit.
-Both values must be integers, and the soft value must be less than the hard value.
+An administrator can set storage space restrictions for an MTree, Storage Unit, or DD VTL pool to prevent it from consuming excess space.
+MTrees have hard quota limits and soft quota limits.
+You can set soft, hard, or a combination of both limits.
+The values must be integers, and the soft value must be less than the hard value.

-When a soft limit is set, an alert is sent when the MTree size exceeds the limit, but data can still be written to it.
-When a hard limit is set, data cannot be written to the MTree when the hard limit is reached.
-Therefore, all write operations fail until data is deleted from the MTree.
+When a soft limit is set, an alert is generated when the MTree size exceeds the limit, but data can still be written to it.
+When a hard limit is set and the limit is reached, data cannot be written to the MTree and all write operations fail until data is deleted from the MTree.

-See Configure MTree quotas on page 218 for more information.
+See Configure MTree quotas on page 177 for more information.